binaryphile/sorta/README.md

 to expand every variable reference to a string prior to handing it to a command/function.
-It doesn't have a concept of passing anything other than a string, even though it has structured data types such as arrays and hashes (or los associative arrayerinos, if you're, like, not into the whole brevity thing).
+It doesn't have a concept of passing anything other than a string, even though it has structured data types such as arrays and hashes (a.k.a. associative arrays).

-Sorta helps you pass arguments like more like other languages do, by variable name.
+Sorta helps you pass arguments more like other languages do, by variable name.

+Of course this trickery has some consequences, so caveat emptor.

 Examples
 ========